 It’s been a few days since Windows 8 was released to the public.
 Windows Store, Metro Start, Explorer Ribbon, revamped Task Manager, and File History are some of the core features of Windows 8.
 Among all these, Windows Store is the one feature that makes installing apps easier than ever.

 For starters, Windows Store is a place where you can download and install apps.
 Hundreds of free and paid apps are available on the Store.
 Now, if you have already linked your email address to download and install apps from the Store, you probably know that one can easily download apps from the Store.

-If you share your PC with family members or friends, and want to prevent others from downloading and installing new apps from the Store, you can easily turn off or disable Windows Store by modifying policy settings.
+If you share your PC with family members or friends and want to prevent others from downloading and installing new apps from the Store, you can quickly turn off or disable Windows Store by modifying policy settings.

 Step 1: Open Group Policy Editor.
-To do this, open Run dialog using Windows + R hotkey, type gpedit.msc and then press enter key to open Local Group Policy Editor.
+To do this, open Run dialog using Windows + R hotkey, type gpedit.msc, and then press the Enter key to open Local Group Policy Editor.

 Step 2: In the Group Policy Editor, navigate to Computer Configuration > Administrative Templates > Windows Templates > Store.

-Step 3: On the right-side, you should see Turn off the Store application entry.
-Double-click on the entry, select Enabled and then click Apply button to apply the policy.
+Step 3: On the right side, you should see Turn off the Store application entry.
+Double-click on the entry, select Enabled and then click the Apply button to apply the policy.
 You are done!
 Log off and log on to see the change.

 From now onwards, when you try to run Store app, you will get “Windows Store isn’t available on this PC.
 Contact your system administrator for more information” message.